oyvindma/what-time-is-it/README.md

 # what-time-is-it
-A basic AWS Lambda to provide time of day to my home made dumb IoT devices.
+A basic AWS Lambda to provide time of day to my home made IoT devices.